Toxic Exposure Injury Attorneys - Serving Clients Nationwide

 The International Agency for Research on Cancer confirmed the connection

 between long-term exposure to vinyl chloride and angiosarcoma.
 Most often,

-cases of angiosarcoma are seen in workers involved people who developed
+cases of angiosarcoma involved people who developed the disease after

 People subjected to dangerous chemicals are often entitled to take legal action.